Last updated: February 2, 2026

 How to read its signals:

-The CCI is a versatile oscillator that was originally developed for commodities but is now used in all markets.
-It measures the current price level relative to an average price level over a specific period.
+The CCI measures the current price level relative to an average price level over a given period of time.

 CCI (Commodity Channel Index)